Tourism is changing. It is vulnerable to change but also contributing to it. For example:

 Application deadline31 May Apply now!

-You must meet the following requirements for admission to the Master of Science in Business Administration with Major in Tourism and Change at the University of Applied Sciences of the Grisons (UAS Grisons).
+You must meet the following requirements for admission to the Master of Science in Business Administration with Specialisation in Tourism and Change at the University of Applied Sciences of the Grisons (UAS Grisons).
 Please contact us if you have any questions about the admission requirements.
 We will be happy to help you.

 Do you have one of the following diplomas?